julianomolinari/JulianoMolinari/README.md

-### Hi there 👋
+### Hi ### 👋

-Here are some ideas to get you started:
+Here are some fun facts about me:

 - 🌱 I’m currently learning...
 "JS,Angular,SpringBoot"
-- 💬
-- 📫 How to reach me...
+- 📫 You can contact me through...
 Instagram: "julianomolinari_"
-- 😄
 - ⚡ Fun fact...
 "I like technology and poker"
+- 💬
+- 😄